 Infringement proceedings, especially in Düsseldorf and related to telecoms and software.
 Litigation for NPEs.
 Employee invention law.

-The boutique is taking a wait-and-see approach to the potential UPC launch.
+For a long time, the boutique has taken a wait-and-see approach to the potential UPC launch.
 Now, as the future of the new court is as uncertain as ever, KM has ruled out a merger with European firms and instead relies on non-exclusive cooperations.
-This may limit its opportunities in cross-border proceedings and before the UPC.
+This may limit its opportunities in cross-border proceedings.
 The firm will therefore have to rely entirely on the huge appeal of its lawyers.
 KM is still seen less often in cross-border disputes than other German boutiques.

 8 partners, 3 associates